-Their master iconographer is Sister Marie-Paul, born in Egypt of Palestinian and Italian descent.
-She paints in the Byzantine style, following faithfully the ancient patterns and colors.
-The other nuns in her community help with the less exacting parts of the work, preparing wood panels and applying gold leaf.
+Their master iconographer for many years was Sister Marie-Paul (1930-2019).
+She painted in the Byzantine style, following faithfully the ancient patterns and colors.
+The other nuns in her community helped with the less exacting parts of the work, preparing wood panels and applying gold leaf.

 Sister Marie-Paul's icons may be found in churches and individual collections all over the world.
-Copyrights have been assigned to Editions Choisir of Geneva, Switzerland and the Printery House is pleased to be the exclusive printer and distributor for reproductions in the USA.
+The Printery House sells many of her icons, and is pleased to be the exclusive printer and distributor for reproductions in the USA.